 Mount Teide, 3718 m above sea level

 The 3718 m high volcano Mount Teide is in the center of the holiday island and divides it in two: the green north and the dry south.
-Teide is not only the highest peak of the Canaries but also the highest mountain in Spain, and it’s the third largest volcano in the world.
+Teide is not only the highest peak of the Canaries but also the highest mountain in Spain.
+Mount Teide is the third largest volcano in the world.

 But that’s not the whole truth.
-The massive volcano continues below the water line so that its total height from the ocean floor is 7500 m.
+The massive volcano continues long ways below the water line, so its total height measured from the ocean floor is 7500 m.
 That compares to the Himalayas.

 Mount Teide and smaller volcanoes

-Teide is a sleeping volcano and not the only one on the island.
+Luckily Teide is a sleeping volcano, and not the only one on the island.

-So the volcanic landscape around El Teide is a place to visit – and a place to hike.
+But today the volcanic landscape around El Teide is a safe place to visit – and a fantastic place to hike.